 (2) Where pursuant to subregulation (1), a prison officer has submitted a grievance to the superintendent the prison officer may, through the superintendent, request the chief executive officer to reconsider the decision made by the superintendent in respect of that grievance and the superintendent shall forward any such request to the chief executive officer for his decision.

-[Regulation 23 amended in Gazette 11 Dec 1987 p.
+[Regulation 23 amended: Gazette 11 Dec 1987 p.
 4369; 2 Nov 1999 p.
 5475.]

 24. Responsibility when carrying firearms